Sir Arthur Conan Doyle (22 May 1859 – 7 July 1930) – Scottish writer, physician and spiritualist – best known for his Sherlock Holmes stories.

 -Sir Arthur Conan Doyle, (Sherlock Holmes)

-He also had his share of human weaknesses such as smoking and drug addiction.
-His partner, the sensible loyal Watson proved the ideal counterbalance to the highly strung genius of Holmes.
+Sherlock Holmes also had his share of human weaknesses such as smoking and drug addiction.
+His partner, the sensible, loyal Watson proved the ideal counterbalance to the highly strung genius of Holmes.

 In, 1906, his first wife, Louisa Hawkins, died after a long battle with Tuberculosis.
 It was a big blow to Conan Doyle who had moved to Switzerland to help her health.